ppy/osu-wiki/news/2019-01-16-community-choice-2018.md

 date: 2019-01-16 04:00:00 +0000
 ---

-It is time to take a look at 2018 in retrospective, and decide which 10 maps from each game mode are the highly vaunted Community Favourites!
+It is time to take a look at 2018 in retrospective, and decide which 10 maps from each game mode will become the highly vaunted Community Favourites!

 [![](/wiki/shared/news/2019-01-16-community-choice-2018/header.jpg)](https://osu.ppy.sh/community/contests/74)